roangelo.net

 - The common names in philosophy

-- "Concepts are dictated by extra-mental nature: they are dictated by the picture; they are not part of the picture frame" (Ockham)
+- "Concepts are imposed by extra-mental nature: they belong to the picture; they are not part of the picture frame" (Ockham)

 - Endnotes